People of Assam: Peopling of Assam

 Geographically Assam, in the middle of Northeast India, contains fertile river valleys surrounded and interspersed by mountains and hills.
 It is accessible from Tibet in the north (via Bum La, Se La, Tunga), across the Patkai in the Southeast (via Diphu, Kumjawng, Hpungan, Chaukam, Pangsau, More-Tamu) and from Burma across the Arakan Yoma (via An, Taungup).
 These passes have been gateways for migration routes from Tibet, Southeastern China and Myanmar.
-In the west both the Brahmaputra valley and the Barak valley open widely to the Gangetic plains.
+In the west both the Brahmaputra Valley and the Barak Valley open widely to the Gangetic plains.
 Assam has been populated via all these accessible points in the past.
 It has been estimated that there were eleven major waves and streams of ethnolinguistic migrations across these points over time.
 In recent years, a multidisciplinary approach using archaeological, historical linguistic and genetic data has been used to reconstruct population history.

 There is no evidence in Assam and Northeast India of early hominid dispersal.
-The presence of a paleolithic culture is contested.
+The presence of a Paleolithic culture is contested.
 An early report of the presence of Dravidian is also not supported.
-The earliest culture in Assam is Neolithic, there is no evidence of chalcolathic culture and first state formation began only from middle of 1st millennium CE.
+The earliest culture in Assam is Neolithic; there is no evidence of Chalcolithic culture either in the Brahmaputra valley or in the surrounding hills; and state formation began only from middle of 1st millennium CE.

-Pre-historic
+Prehistoric

-The archaeological sites of Sarutaru in Kamrup and Daojali Hading in Dima Hasao district display neolithic cultures.
-Some other Neolithic sites in Northeast include those in Arunachal Pradesh, Sadiya, Dibrugarh, Lakhimpur, Nagaon, Naga Hills, Karbi Anglong, Kamrup, Garo and Khasi hills of Meghalaya, etc. The neolithic culture discovered in Assam has East and Southeast Asian affinities of the Hoabinhian tradition.
+The archaeological sites of Sarutaru in Kamrup and Daojali Hading in Dima Hasao district display Neolithic cultures.
+Some other Neolithic sites in Northeast include those in Arunachal Pradesh, Sadiya, Dibrugarh, Lakhimpur, Nagaon, Naga Hills, Karbi Anglong, Kamrup, Garo and Khasi hills of Meghalaya, etc. The Neolithic culture discovered in Assam has East and Southeast Asian affinities of the Hoabinhian tradition.

+It had been suggested by linguists and ethnologists more than a hundred years ago that Austroasiatic speakers preceded Tibeto-Burman speakers—and the latest findings from genetic and linguistic studies support the early claim and suggest mechanisms how a section of the Austroasiatic speakers had shifted to Tibeto-Burman.